csinva/csinva.github.io/_blog/compiled_notes/_build/html/_sources/notes/stat/causal_inference.md

       - $p$ contains at least one arrow-emitting node that is in $S$
       - $p$ contains at least one collision node that is outside $S$ and has no descendant in $S$
   - absence of edges often corresponds to qualitative judgements of conditional independence
+  - disentangled factorization represented by the graph can use far fewer params

 | forks                                                        | mediators                                                    | colliders                                                    |
 | ------------------------------------------------------------ | ------------------------------------------------------------ | ------------------------------------------------------------ |